 Thomas Rhett's wife Lauren may be the "Star of the Show," but...

-The NYPD police officer who was shot and killed in an "unprovoked attack" early Wednesday was a mother of three and a 12-year veteran of the force, officials sai... -- President Trump called on all nations to join together in countering the North Korean regime's "very, very bad behavior" and said the cou...
-According to the USDA National Agricultural Statistics Service, wheat in Kansas is 73 percent harvested, below 76 percent last year and near 72 percent for the five-year ave...
-The American Legion Baseball Junior post season begins this week around the state.
-Here are some of the local brackets.
+It promises to be a period where there will be some conflict after 766 protests were filed, n... -- The NYPD police officer who was shot and killed in an "unprovoked attack" early Wednesday was a mother of three and a 12-year veteran of the force, officials sai... -- President Trump called on all nations to join together in countering the North Korean regime's "very, very bad behavior" and said the cou...
+WASHINGTON - The following is a statement from Texas farmer Wesley Spurlock, president of the National Corn Growers Association, in response to today's anno...
+Western Nebraska Community College volleyball camps start next week with the team camp first up July 10-12and then a little kids camp July 13-14.

 Discussions